dschnare/doctag/Readme.md

   	<{!}>

+# Usage

+    doctag {file path} | doctag [help|/?]
+      -help=false: Show the help message.
+      -hierarchical=false: Converts the flat doctag tree into a nested JSON object.
+      -hierarchy=false: Converts the flat doctag tree into a nested JSON object. (shorthand) -output="": The output file to write to.
+      -pretty=false: Print JSON result with indentation. (shorthand) -pretty-print=false: Print JSON result with indentation.
+      -tag-prefix="<{": The prefix to use for doc tags.
+      -tag-separator="/": The separator character to use for hierarchical doc tags.
+      -tag-suffix="}>": The suffix to use for doc tags.
+      -trim=false: Trim the leading and trailing whitespace from all doctag values.
+      -warn=false: Print warning messages.

 # Packages

 **[parse](parse)** - Package parse builds a slice of nodes from UTF-8 encoded text documents that have doctags.